Carpk/ShawnKlein/_posts/2016-08-10-java-basics.md

 #### Things I would like to cover

-# Class declaration rules
+* Class declaration rules
-# final static abstract synchronize this super transient  keywords
+* final static abstract synchronize this super transient  keywords
-# HashCode and Equals methods Contract
+* HashCode and Equals methods Contract
-# Immutable Classes String, Wrapper classes
+* Immutable Classes String, Wrapper classes
-# Collection API  java.util package
+* Collection API  java.util package
-# Supportive interface Comparable Comparator Runnable Callable Serializeable
+* Supportive interface Comparable Comparator Runnable Callable Serializeable
-# Concurrent API & when to use which collection classes
+* Concurrent API & when to use which collection classes
-# Naming Conventions (First Character should be uppercase in class name, etc..)
+* Naming Conventions (First Character should be uppercase in class name, etc..)
-# Java is Complete Object Oriented Programming
+* Java is Complete Object Oriented Programming
-# Java is Call by Value not call by reference
+* Java is Call by Value not call by reference
-# JVM, JRE, JDK
+* JVM, JRE, JDK
-# Class Loader, Java Memory Model, Concurrent Package, Executor Framework.
+* Class Loader, Java Memory Model, Concurrent Package, Executor Framework.
-# java.io package
+* java.io package
-# Understanding of data Structure and Algorithms is a plus!
+* Understanding of data Structure and Algorithms is a plus!
-# Oops Principle and Design pattern
+* Oops Principle and Design pattern
-Core java in java.lang, esp.
-Thread and ThreadLocal Collections in java.util
+* Core java in java.lang, esp.
+Thread and ThreadLocal
+* Collections in java.util
-Streams in java.io
+* Streams in java.io
-java.net classes
+* java.net classes
-SQL in java.sql esp.
+* SQL in java.sql esp.
 PreparedStatement and ResultSet, which will be used with Android's SQLite database.
-Pattern and Matcher in java.util.regex
+* Pattern and Matcher in java.util.regex
-Generics: Lesson: Generics
+* Generics: Lesson: Generics
-Reflection: Trail: The Reflection API
+* Reflection: Trail: The Reflection API
+* IO streams
+* logging classes
+* ant

-OOPs concept
+* OOPs concept
-String handling
+* String handling
-Exception handling
+* Exception handling
-Multithreading
+* Multithreading
-Synchronization
+* Synchronization
-I/O
+* I/O
-Networking
+* Networking
-Collection
+* Collection
-Inheritance
+* Inheritance
-Interface
+* Interface
-Packages etc
+* Packages etc